 The Cougars ended the opening frame with a 4-0 lead when the team's scoring leader, Evan Downey, slammed home his first of two goals on the day with under a minute remaining in the quarter.
 Downey also recorded three assists in the contest.

 "Our team didn't play real well in the first half," said Cedar Crest head coach Brian Powers.
-"I'm not sure if getting

 "In the second half, it was 2-2.
 I definitely saw improvement in the second half with the effort.
 If we work to eliminate some of the mistakes we made in the first half, the game's closer."

 Colin Fulmer and Joey Hess added two goals each for the Cougars.
 Crest goalkeeper Tim Redinger notched 10 saves in net and was impressive between the pipes despite allowing nine goals.

 The only mistake by the Falcon netminder came early in the second quarter.
 Redinger had the ball knocked out of his stick's pocket from behind while being pursued in the defensive area.

 The loose-ball scramble was recovered by a Palmyra attacker and flipped across to Fulmer in front of the net, and he promptly buried the empty-net goal.
 Skyler Hoffert scored the Falcons' first goal and Andrew Beamesderfer added another late tally in the fourth quarter.

 The Cougars have had a lacrosse program for approximately three years longer than the Falcons.
 The difference in the level of play is clear for anyone who watches these squads clash.
 Cedar Crest is improving game to game and should be able to compete at a much higher level in the near future.

 Powers mentioned after the game he cannot use wins as a benchmark for his team.